A max-cut approach to heterogeneity in cryo-electron microscopy: Experimental Results

 In the next experiment, we used the same setup as above, except that this time the classes were unbalanced, with $N_{1} = 4000$ and $N_{2} = 1000$.
 The results of this experiment are summarized in Table~\ref{tab:results_2classes_unbalanced}.
 One can see from Tables~\ref{tab:results_2classes_balanced} and~\ref{tab:results_2classes_unbalanced} that the two classes returned by Algorithm~\ref{alg:rot_maxcut} tend to be of similar size.
-We can see in Table~\ref{tab:results_2classes_unbalanced} that the estimated class 2 is always larger than its true size, and for higher noise levels it is very clear that the estimated classes tend to be of similar sizes.
+We see in Table~\ref{tab:results_2classes_unbalanced} that the estimated class 2 is always larger than its true size, and for higher noise levels it is very clear that the estimated classes tend to be of similar sizes.
 The intuition for this behavior is that for classes of similar size, the number of edges in the cut is maximal.
-Moreover, this behavior is advantageous when the number of images of one of the molecules is much larger than of the other (e.g., without loss of generality $N_{1} \gg N_{2}$).
-In this case, for high noise levels, since the partition will result in two classes of comparable sizes, the estimated class 2 will contain many incorrectly assigned images.
-However, in class 1 there will be less than $N_{1}$ images, yet not many incorrect ones.
+This behavior can be alleviated by reconstructing a volume from the class to which more images were assigned, which results in a more accurate model for one of the volumes.
+Using this volume, we can get more accurate estimates for the rotations and common lines, which in turn will result in a better estimate of the partition.